 How Much Does It Cost to Set Up a Subsidiary LLC?

-There is no set answer for this question since the cost of setting up a subsidiary will vary depending on the state in which you incorporate.
-However, you can expect to pay between $100 and $1,000 in filing fees.
+To set up a subsidiary LLC you can expect to pay between $100 and $1,000 in filing fees.

 Can I Dissolve My Subsidiary LLC if Things Go Wrong?

-It's possible to dissolve a subsidiary LLC, but it's not always easy.
+You can dissolve a subsidiary LLC if things go wrong, but it's not always easy.

 How Do I Have Multiple Companies under One Parent LLC?

-You can create a subsidiary LLC to own another LLC.
+You can have multiple companies under one parent LLC if you create a subsidiary LLC to own another LLC.
 This is often done as a way to provide additional liability protection for the owners of the parent LLC.

-Now that you understand what an LLC subsidiary is and the advantages and disadvantages of creating one, as a business owner, you can make a more informed decision about whether this organizational structure is right for your business.
+Now that you understand what a subsidiary LLC is and the advantages and disadvantages of creating one, as a business owner, you can make a more informed decision about whether this organizational structure is right for your business.

-Remember to seek legal advice from a law firm or an experienced business attorney if you are looking to start a new LLC.
+Remember to seek legal advice from a law firm or an experienced business attorney or law firm if you are looking to start a new LLC.